department-of-veterans-affairs/vets-website/content/pages/healthcare/eligibility.md

 ### How can I find out if I can get dental or vision care through VA?

-In certain cases, you may receive dental or vision care as part of your VA health benefits.
+In certain cases, you may get dental or vision care as part of your VA health benefits.

 [Find out if you can get dental care through VA](/healthcare)